DDBC23/RPSLS-Game/README.md

   - This provides a summary of the game played for the user and enhances the sense of accomplishment if a high score is attained.

 ![Game Over](/assets/media/game_over.png)

+### Features Left to Implement

+ - Add an 'unlimited lives' mode.

+ - Add music and sound effects with the option to be toggled off.

+ - Add visual animations for round win / draw / loss.

+## Testing